-ization, battery engineering, and software and hardware development, allowing the monitoring of organisms whose habitats range from the poles to the tropics and the photic zone to the abyssal depths.
-This is enabling the characterization of the horizontal and vertical movements of individuals, populations, and entire communities over scales of meters to tens of thousands of kilometers and over at http://dx.doi. org/10.1126/ science.1255642 time frames of hours to years and even over the entire lifetimes of individuals.
+ADVANCES: Aquatic telemetry has emerged through technological advances in miniaturhardware development, allowing the monitoring of organisms whose habitats range from the poles to the tropics and the photic zone to the abyssal depths.
+This is enabling the characterization of the horizontal and vertical movements of individuals, populations, and entire communities over scales of meters to tens of thousands of kilometers and over time frames of hours to years and even over the ization, battery engineering, and software and

+Read the full article at http://dx.doi. org/10.1126/ science.1255642 time frames of hours to years and even over the entire lifetimes of individuals.
 Electronic tags can now be equipped with sensors that measure ambient physical parameters